CharlesCCC/snippet-box/README.md

 Snippet Box is a simple self-hosted app for organizing your code snippets.
 It allows you to easily create, edit, browse and manage your snippets in various languages.
 With built-in Markdown support, Snippet Box makes it very easy to add notes or simple documentation to your code.

+### Features

+- Create, edit, and delete code snippets
+- Organize snippets with tags
+- Syntax highlighting for various programming languages
+- Markdown support for notes and documentation
+- Pin important snippets for quick access
+- Public and private snippets
+- Automatic loading of more snippets when scrolling (when 9+ snippets are available)
+- Responsive design for desktop and mobile devices

 ## Technology

 - Backend